MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     #import <AppCenterReactNativeCrashes.h>
     ```

-    * Add these lines to the `application:didFinishLaunchingWithOptions:` method
+    * Add these lines to the `application:didFinishLaunchingWithOptions:` method:

     ```objc
     [AppCenterReactNative register];